What did the 2008–10 tax stimulus acts do?

 The 2008 and 2009 tax acts provided large temporary tax cuts to most households, with the goal of helping the economy recover from the Great Recession.
-The 2010 tax act extended specific provisions of the 2009 act through 2012, along with most of the 2001 and 2003 income tax cuts.
-It also replaced the Making Work Pay credit with a 2 percentage point reduction in the 2011 payroll tax rate for workers.
+The 2010 tax act extended specific provisions of the 2009 act through 2012, along with most of the 2001 and 2003 income tax cuts enacted during the second Bush administration.
+It also replaced the Making Work Pay credit with a 2-percentage point reduction in the 2011 payroll tax rate for workers.

-The Economic Stimulus Act of 2008 had three main parts: an individual income tax rebate sent in mid-2008 and two business provisions to encourage investment during 2008.
+The Economic Stimulus Act of 2008 had three main parts: an individual income tax rebate sent in mid-2008 and two business provisions to encourage investment.

 Tax Credits for Individuals

-People who filed tax returns for either 2007 or 2008 could qualify for “recovery rebates.”
-In total, the rebates lowered federal taxes by about 5 percent in 2008, reducing the estimated average effective federal tax rate from 19.6 percent to 18.6 percent and cutting federal revenue by nearly $120 billion in fiscal years 2008 and 2009.
+People who filed tax returns for either 2007 or 2008 qualified for “recovery rebates.”
+In total, the rebates lowered the average filer’s federal tax burdens by about 5 percent in 2008 (reducing the estimated average effective federal tax rate from 19.6 percent to 18.6 percent) and cut federal revenue by nearly $120 billion in fiscal years 2008 and 2009.

-Most tax filers received a basic credit of $600—or $1,200 for joint filers—up to their income tax liability before subtraction of child and earned income credits.
-Tax filers who qualified for less than $300 of the full basic credit ($600 for joint filers) could get $300 ($600 for joint filers) if they had either (1) at least $3,000 in earnings, Social Security benefits, and veteran’s payments or (2) net income tax liability of at least $1 and gross income above specified thresholds.
+Most tax filers received a basic credit of $600—or $1,200 for joint filers—up to their income tax liability (before subtracting child and earned income credits).
+For lower-income tax filers who qualified for less than $300 of the credit could still receive $300 ($600 for joint filers) if they had at least $3,000 in earnings, Social Security benefits, and veteran’s payments or net income tax liability of at least $1 and gross income above specified thresholds.

-People who qualified for a basic credit could also receive an extra $300 credit for each child eligible for the regular child credit.
-The act also reduced the sum of the basic and child credits by 5 percent of the tax filer’s adjusted gross income over $75,000 ($150,000 for joint filers).
+To adjust for household size, people who qualified for a basic credit could also receive an extra $300 credit for each child eligible for the regular child credit.
+The act also reduced the sum of the rebate and child credits by 5 percent for filer’s with adjusted gross income over $75,000 ($150,000 for joint filers).

 Investment Incentives for Businesses

-- A one-year doubling of the limitation on expensing depreciable business assets (that is, deducting their full cost in the year the investment was made).
-This allowed firms to write off up to $250,000, reduced by the amount of qualifying investment over $800,000.
-After 2008 the limit reverted to $125,000 (indexed from 1997), reduced by the amount of qualifying investment over $500,000 (also indexed from 1997).
+- For small businesses, a one-year doubling of the limitation on expensing of depreciable business assets (deducting the full cost of an investment in the year it was made).
+This allowed firms to write off up to $250,000, and the deduction would phase out for firms with qualifying investments greater than $800,000.
+After 2008 the deduction limit and qualifying investment limit reverted to $125,000 and $500,000 respectively (indexed from 1997).

-- A “special depreciation allowance for certain property” allowed firms to claim an additional first-year depreciation of 50 percent of the cost of qualifying investments contracted for and placed in service during 2008 (in addition to the amount of investment firms could expense).
+- For investments not eligible for the small business expensing benefit, a “special depreciation allowance for certain property” allowed firms to deduct 50 percent of the cost of qualifying investments contracted for and placed in service during 2008.

-The estimated cost of the two provisions over 10 years: $7.5 billion.
-Specifically, the Joint Committee on Taxation estimated that revenues would drop $51 billion in fiscal 2008 and 2009, offset by $43.5 billion of additional revenue in subsequent years because firms would be unable to depreciate previously expensed investments.
+The Joint Committee on Taxation (JCT) estimated the two provisions would cost $7.5 billion over 10 years.
+JCT projected that revenues would drop $51 billion in fiscal 2008 and 2009, but then climb by $43.5 billion in the remaining years because firms would be unable to depreciate previously expensed investments in subsequent years.

 American Recovery and Reinvestment Act of 2009